 The car repair scam

-With millions of Americans hitting the road for summer vacations, it’s guaranteed that some of them will wind up being involved in a car crash.
+With millions of Americans hitting the road for summer vacations, some are bound to wind up being involved in a car crash.

 However, motorists who entrust their car repairs to a body shop should choose a reputable one.

 "Crooked body shops might do lousy and unsafe repairs using substandard material," Quiggle warns.
 "You could be over-billed for more damage than was caused.
 You could be back on the road with an unsafe car."

 Quiggle says repairs made by a dishonest body shop can max out the limits on your auto insurance policy.

 Those repairs even can lead to a hike in your auto insurance premiums.
 How so?
 An inflated repair bill equals a larger payout from your insurer, Quiggle says.
 The insurer then could be tempted to raise your premiums because it views you as a high-risk policyholder, especially if you’ve filed previous claims.

 To steer clear of a shady body shop:

 Use a body shop on your insurer’s preferred list of repair shops.
 Your insurer has vetted these shops so that you’ll get a fair, honest repair deal.

 Compare the repair estimate and the final repair bill.
 Were any suspicious repairs done that seem out of whack compared with the actual damage?

 Speeders, drunk drivers and road ragers aren’t the only motorists you need to worry about on the road this summer.
 You’ve also got to be on the lookout for crash scammers who are trying to rip off you and your car insurance company.